katawful/GenericMenuFramework/docs/reference/scrolling.rst

 GMFOnDragInitFunction
 ---------------------
-:Args: ``@string::sTile``
+:Args: ``@array::aTiles``
-:Info: This function initializes mouse dragging of a scroll bar.
-Like the two scroll functions,
+:Info: This function intializes dragging of a number of scroll bars.
+Each index of ``aTiles`` is a
-	   ``sTile`` takes the scroll bar you wish to scroll.
-Unlike the 2, this function works on either vertical or horizontal scroll bars.
-This function needs to be called continuously as well.
+	   stringmap that contains only the 2 keys: ``tile`` and ``id``.
+The tile should be the menu tile that contains the scroll bar, while the ID should be whatever ID you used for this tile.
+	   The default value for scroll bar IDs (i.e. if you are using a ``&Scroll;`` entity is **33**.

+	   This function is designed to work continuously for either horizontal or vertical scroll bars.
+	   The behavior of the scroll bars is up to the user, set in code and XML.

 Private Functions
 -----------------